This post has been updated as of November 2013 with current information and prices!

 Insurance is not including when shipping via the USPS.
 You can purchase insurance for your packages, as well as other options such as delivery confirmation, tracking and more.

 The post office will come pick up your packages as long as they are ready to be shipped.
-It is a free service as long as you are using Express Mail, Priority Mail, International services, Merchandise Return Service and Parcel Return Service.
-There is also an on demand service which costs $15.30 per pick-up.
+It is a free service as long as you are using an expedited service like Priority Mail, Priority Mail Express, Global Express Guaranteed, or Merchandise Returns services.
+There is also an on demand service which costs around $18 per pick-up, but allows you to schedule the window of pick up.
 You can find out more about mailing packages from your home on the pick-up options section of the USPS website.

 I love seeing that big brown truck pull up to my house, don’t you?
 The UPS has a shipping matrix that rivals most calculus textbooks, but the basic deal is, the heavier the package and the farther away it is going the more you pay.